Skip to content

 1. Using the right platform

-When you’re not a web designer, the best way to approach building a professional website is to find a user-friendly platform that allows you to customize everything you need without code.
+When you’re not a web designer the best way to approach building a professional website is to find user-friendly business website builders that allow you to customize everything you need without code.

-Lots of people vouch for WordPress, but I prefer website builders that are even more simplistic like Squarespace.
-There are a handful of these platforms that make website building easy and fun, like a video game.
-Here are a few:
+Lots of people vouch for WordPress, but for small businesses, I prefer platforms that are more straightforward to use like Squarespace.
+There are a handful of these platforms that I think are the cream of the crop as business website builders.
+Here are a few of my favorites:

 What to look for in a website builder

 I won’t get into the differences between all of the platforms here, but in general, comprehensive website builders that include domain hosting are simple, user-friendly, and offer great templates.
 You won’t be overwhelmed with plugins, backups, and updates.
 Squarespace, for example, is a great website builder for beginners and anyone looking for a hassle-free solution.
-Plus, you’ll still be able to get your weekly iced latte thanks to their affordable hosting plans.
 Web design becomes easy with the correct tools!

 2. Marie Kondo your web design

-Read: unclutter your website.
-One of the main things that separate a cheap-seeming website design from a high-quality one is the appropriate use of white space.
-White space, or negative space, doesn’t refer to the color of the background (it doesn’t have to be white), it refers to the breathing room between the elements of a page.
+In other words — unclutter your website.
+One of the main things that separates a poorly designed website from a high-quality one is the appropriate use of white space.
+White space, or negative space, doesn’t refer to the color of the background.
+Instead, it refers to the breathing room between the elements of a page.
 A rule of thumb is that you should be able to easily rest your eyes between elements and differentiate sections without problems.

 Less clutter is more (but not less information)

 When it comes to designing your site, always remember that less is more.
+Simple websites often can convey everything that needs to be conveyed, and there’s no need to force more content or elements than what’s absolutely necessary.
 One way to assess if you have too much on a page is to identify necessary information.
 How many elements (images, text, graphics) absolutely need to be on a given page?
 Write those down and remove all the others.
 And yes, that picture of your cat on your about page is totally necessary on your “About Me” page.

 Between these two layouts, the left one represents a page where all the information is crammed and, even when it’s readable, it can easily overwhelm the viewer.
 On the contrary, the right side has a lot more breathing room.
 It’s easier to read and looks much more professional because you can tell that all the elements in it have a purpose.